Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Correctness of

-\paragraph*{Liveness.} As defined in \S\ref{subsec:goals}, SMR liveness comprises the guarantee that any operation $o$ issued by a correct client eventually completes.
-To argue about that, suppose a correct client $c$ sends operation $o$ to the replicas.
+\begin{proof} To argue about that, suppose a correct client $c$ sends operation $o$ to the replicas.
+As stated before, an operation is finalized if the client observes it was executed in a certain position by sufficiently many replicas in the same mode (Rule~\clientRule{ C2} of Figure~\ref{fig:ftl-description}).
 Again, we have to consider the two modes of \ourProtocol{}: